 In a law passed in 1867, the Maryland General Assembly complained that “under the Military of the United States, a large number of slaves owing service to loyal citizens of Maryland, were induced to leave their owners and enlist in the military service of the United States.”
 Hoping that the federal government would repay the state’s loyalty to the Union and compensate its citizens for the human property lost, the General Assembly ordered that a record be made of all slave owners and those they had held in slavery as of November 1, 1864, when the new state constitution took effect.
 Neither the federal government nor the state ever compensated the enslavers.

 These records are far from complete.
 Declaration was voluntary, and was not open to citizens who could not demonstrate that they had remained loyal to the Union.
 Even so, these records—created primarily in 1867 and 1868 and known as the Slave Statistics—are the most extensive and accessible evidence available of slaves and enslavers at the time of state emancipation.
-Lists of the enslaved include age (as of 1864), sex, physical condition and term of servitude for each individual.
+Lists of the enslaved include age (as of 1864), sex, physical condition, and term of servitude for each individual.
 The schedules also indicate those who enlisted or were drafted into the Union Army, and sometime provide the regiment.

 - Declarations are included in the online index of Prince George’s County Freedom Records, which also include Certificates of Freedom and records of manumissions–a good place to start, because they are cross-indexed by name of the formerly enslaved, as well as the original indexing by slaveowner;